Abibubble/milestone2-harry-potter-quiz/README.md

 * On the Home page, the user selects their house.
 * This updates the color scheme for the entire quiz, changing the answers boxes to their house colors.
 * It also gives them a pool of questions related to their chosen house.
-* When they complete the quiz, the results screen is different bepending on which house they chose, using a character from their house, and a quote from that character.
+* When they complete the quiz, the results screen is different depending on which house they chose, using a character from their house, and a quote from that character.
 * If they've scored 5 points or less, they get a character and quote displayed from a not so smart character from their house.
 * If they've scored 6 points or more, they get a character and quote displayed from a smart character from their house.